Theuniii/Theuniii/README.md

 ## Hi there !
 I'm Theuni Ranwala 👋
-🎓 I'm currently pursuing a degree in Software Engineering at the University of Westminster, with a strong interest in Full-Stack Development.
+🎓 I'm a second year Software Engineering undergraduate at the University of Westminster, with a strong interest in Full-Stack Development.

 ## My Tech and Tools: